-General Fund (SHARE Fund #07100 - Non-reverting - Section 61-6-31 E) - The General Fund is the general operating fund of the Board and is used to account for all financial resources; there are no resources required to be accounted for in another fund.
+General Fund (SHARE Fund 07100) - The General Fund is the general operating fund of the Board and is used to account for all financial resources; there are no resources required to be accounted for in another fund.
+The fund was established by Section 61-6-31 E and is non-reverting to the State General Fund.